MatGolBerg/DrunkenElfSimpleAlgorithm/README.md

-This is my solution to a problem encountered in the recruitment of a colleague.
+This is my solution to a problem encountered in the recruitment of a friend.

 Santa delivers presents to an infinite two-dimensional grid of houses.